eug/jMetalDocumentation/installation.md

 git clone https://github.com/jMetal/jMetal.git
 ```
 * Selecting the button "Clone in Desktop" that is localed in the right side of the page in https://github.com/jMetal/jMetal
+* Alternatively, you can download a Zip file with all the files by pushing the buttton "Download ZIP" in th same page

+Once you have the source code, you use you favourite IDE to import (Eclipse) or open (Intellij Idea) the project as a Maven project, or merely open it (Netbeans).